 In this section, you'll find information on:

-The completed medical questionnaire is required of all Gordon College students, by August 1st.
-It should be mailed to:
+A completed medical packet is required of all Gordon College students, by August 1st.
+It consists of multiple components:

 This information is confidential and will not be released to anyone without your knowledge and consent.